dsccommunity/UpdateServicesDsc/ReadMe.md

 ### 1.0.0.0

-- Initial release of xWSUS module with coverage for the following areas:
+- Initial release of WSUS module with coverage for the following areas:
   - Managing WSUS rules for content synchronization.
   - Managing WSUS rules for content cleanup and compression.
   - Managing WSUS service configuration